crpiceda/qdyn2exodus/README.md

 ## About
-A simple c++ snippet (first commit) to convert output file format from Qdyn (snaposhots) into an exodus format
+A simple c++ snippet (first commit) to convert output file format from Qdyn (snapshots) into an exodus format

 #### 1. Installation
 It is written based on Qt classes so you would need to have an QT installation locally.
 And, of course, you would need to have a local installation of the exodus library.